Burmese–Siamese War (1849–1855): Second Siamese Invasion of Kengtung (1852–1854)

-First Expedition (1852)
+First Expedition (1852–1853)

-Chao Phraya Yommaraj Nuch left Bangkok with his army in November 1852.
+Chao Phraya Yommaraj Nuch left Bangkok with his army in October 1852.
 He proceeded through Kamphaengphet and Tak, drafting the conscripted militias along the way.
-Yommaraj Nuch reached Chiangmai in January 1853.
-Prince Vongsathirat Sanid left Bangkok in December 1852 with his army.
-He proceeded through Nakhon Sawan, Phitsanulok, reaching Nan in February 1853.
-He was reinforced and supplied by Phraya Mongkol Vorayot the ruler of Nan.
-Yommaraj Nuch and his army left Chiangmai for Chiang Saen in February.
-However, the Lanna Chiangmai-Lamphun armies were delayed.
-Prince Vongsathirat Sanid eventually reached Chiang Saen in February, where he met Chao Phraya Yommaraj Nuch.
-The prince ordered Chao Phraya Yommaraj Nuch to be his vanguard, with the joint Bangkok-Chiangmai army of total 5,042 men, who left first from Chiang Saen to Mong Hpayak in March.
+Yommaraj Nuch reached Chiang Mai on December 19, 1852, where he recruited Lanna forces.
+Prince Vongsathirat Sanid left Bangkok November 13, 1852, with his army.
+He proceeded through Nakhon Sawan, Phitsanulok, reaching Nan in January 1853.
+He was reinforced and supplied by Chao Phraya Mongkol Vorayot the ruler of Nan.
+Yommaraj Nuch and his Lanna-Siamese army left Chiang Mai for Chiang Saen in February.
+Prince Vongsathirat Sanid eventually reached Chiang Saen on February 17.
+Chao Phraya Yommaraj Nuch followed to Chiang Saen three days later.
+The prince ordered Chao Phraya Yommaraj Nuch to be his vanguard, with the joint Bangkok-Chiang Mai army of total 5,042 men, who left first from Chiang Saen to Mong Hpayak on February 24.

-Chao Phraya Yommaraj Nuch, with Upahad Phimphisara and Phraya Burirattana, managed to capture Mong Hsat in March.
-They proceeded to lay siege on Kengtung in April 1852, taking position on a hill to the southeast of Kengtung and shelled the city with their canons.
-In the Battle of Kengtung, again, Maha Hkanan of Kengtung led the defense against Siamese-Lanna intruders.
+Chao Phraya Yommaraj Nuch, with Lanna commanders Uparaj Phimphisan and Phraya Burirattana, managed to capture Mong Hsat in March.
+They proceeded to lay siege on Kengtung on March 10, 1853, taking position on a hill to the southeast of Kengtung and shelled the city with their canons.
+In the Battle of Kengtung, again, Maha Khanan of Kengtung led the defense against Siamese-Lanna intruders on March 17.
 The Siamese-Lanna had problems with manpower shortage as they were unable to completely encircle the city of Kengtung in the siege.
 Another issue was that Kengtung was a hill fort and the Siamese occupied relative lowland positions, complicating the abilities of their canons to inflict damages onto the higher elevations.

-Prince Vongsathirat Sanid also ordered Phraya Mongkol Vorayot of Nan to lead the Nan armies to Chiang Hung.
-Phraya Mongkol Vorayot marched his army to reach Mengpeng in April 1852, where he sent his men to Chiang Hung to meet Tsau Suvanna of Chiang Hung and Qing delegates.
+Prince Vongsathirat Sanid also ordered Chao Phraya Mongkol Vorayot of Nan to lead the Nan armies to Chiang Hung.
+Phraya Mongkol Vorayot marched his army to reach Mengpeng in February, where he sent his men to Chiang Hung to meet Tsau Suvanna of Chiang Hung and Qing delegates.

 Prince Vongsathirat Sanid followed his vanguard and marched through Mong Hpayak to reach Kengtung.
-Yommarach Nuch ordered Lanna regiment to assault on Kengtung city walls but were repelled by Maha Hkanan.
-After seven days of siege, Kengtung did not yield and the Siamese-Lanna decided to retreat.
-Yommaraj Nuch marched his army back to Chiangmai with himself going further down south to Tak, while Prince Vongsathirat Sanid retreated back to Nan.
+Yommarach Nuch ordered Lanna regiment to assault on Kengtung city walls but were repelled by Maha Khanan.
+After seven days of battle, Kengtung did not yield and the Siamese-Lanna decided to retreat on March 23, 1853.
+Yommaraj Nuch marched his army back to Chiang Mai with himself going further down south to Tak, while Prince Vongsathirat Sanid retreated back to Nan.
 As the rainy season approached, which would further cripple the warfare, Prince Vongsathirat Sanid then asked the king to try another expedition in the dry season next year.